danilo-dessi/skg/README.md

 This code generates heristic based relations through the window of verbs, and validates entities based on CSO topics, Semantic Web Keywords and statistics.
 Finally it maps all relations following the taxonomy "SKG_predicates" we defined.

 1. Go to skg-generator
-2. Download and unzip this [archive]() in this directory.
+2. Download and unzip the archive we provided in this directory.
 3. Copy the *csv_e_r_full.csv* in this directory
 4. Run
 ```
 python3 run.py
 ```
 5. At the end the files *selected_triples.csv* and *kg.graphml* will be generated.
-The file *selected_triples.csv* contains all triples generated with our method.
-The file *kg.graphml* is a file that can be read by common graph visualizer like [cytoscape](https://cytoscape.org).
+The file *selected_triples.csv* contains all triples with other information generated with our method.
+The file *triples.csv* contains all triples generated without details.
+The script *to_rdf.py* can be used to generate the rdf and nt files.

 ### Evaluation

-The directory evalution contains the scripts we used for performing our evaluation.
+The directory evalution contains the scripts we used for performing our evaluation and the manually annotated gold standard.

 ### Other info